 Manually Importing Your Bank Transactions

 You can manually import your bank or credit card transactions into Patriot as often as needed.
 You can also connect your bank account for automatic imports.
-For more details, see Connecting Your Bank Accounts for Accounting Journal Entries.
+For more details about having an automatic feed from your bank into the accounting software, see Connecting Your Bank Accounts for Accounting Journal Entries.

 How to manually import a bank transaction